 - sharp knife

-How To Make A Fun, Creative Spring Lunch For Kids:
+Simple Tutorial For A Fun, Creative Spring Lunch For Kids:

-Begin by making the sandwich.
+Begin by making the flower shaped sandwich.
 I chose lunch meat and cheese but the sandwich can be made using your child’s favorite things.
 Once the sandwich is put together, use a circle cookie cutter to cut into a circle shape.
 Use a sharp knife to cut small wedges out of the circle creating flower petals.
 Lastly cut a small piece of bread from the center of the sandwich and insert a half grape tomato to create the flower’s center.

 Next remove the skin from the cucumber trying to keep the pieces large.
 Use the sharp knife to cut the skin into strips that resemble stems, blades of grass, and leaves.